f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 - Faulty or aging transceiver
 - Power supply issues to the module

-The transmit power threshold for a specific transceiver has reached a threshold indicating either a tx pwr low warn status.
+The transmit power threshold for a specific transceiver has reached a threshold indicating a tx pwr low warn status.
 Run the **show portgroups** command to see what the current values are for that transceiver / portgroup.

 .. code-block:: bash